xmtp/xmtp-dot-org/docs/tutorials/launch.md

 ## Quality checklist

 Before launching, review your app against this quality checklist.
+Meet the criteria in this checklist to help ensure you launch a best-in-class app built with XMTP.

 ### Interoperable inbox